AdobeXD/plugin-samples/README.md

 - **Publish & Handoff**: Make publishing and handoff a breeze by integrating with online services and content management systems.
 - **Designer & Stakeholder Collaboration**: Enhance collaboration between designers and stakeholders by integrating with the workflow services your team uses.

-XD plugins appear to the user in one of two ways, as an "Plugins" menu item that:
+XD plugins appear to the user in one of two ways, as a "Plugins" menu item that:

 1. Runs with **no UI** (like a script), or
 2. Opens a custom **modal UI** where the user can interact with the plugin